marxin/texi2rst-generated/sphinx/gccint/machine-descriptions/instruction-attributes.rst

 in a ``define_asm_attributes`` should be the maximum possible length of a single machine instruction.

+.. index:: attribute specifications example, attribute specifications

 .. _attr-example:

-.. index:: attribute specifications example

-.. index:: attribute specifications

 Example of Attribute Specifications
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^